creativetemmy/pair2pass/README.md

-This project is designed and built to connect students with reading and studying partner.
+This project is designed and built to connect students with studying partner.